 Students enter the “Second Circle” when they come to a crossroads and make a bad choice – when they choose to break the class rules/procedures.
 There are usually consequences for these bad choices and they also disrupt the class.
 The learning process is also disrupted if a student enters the second circle.

 Students can enter the “Third Circle” pretty quickly if they choose not to apologize.
 This circle is NOT where I like my students to be.
 They end up disrupting the class repeatedly and will suffer consequences both in the classroom and out (ISS/Parent Phone Calls).
-Most importantly, they have destroyed the learning process for themselves and sometimes for the class as a whole.
+Many times they destroy the learning process for themselves but also for the class as a whole.
+These students are usually too angry to apologize and end up causing more problems out of anger.
+However, when they cool off, they still have the opportunity to apologize and then start making better choices to work their way back to the first circle. they have destroyed the learning process for themselves and sometimes for the class as a whole.

 Anyway, this is just a concept that I thought was worth writing up.
 Like I said, I didn’t create it, but I’m not sure who did.
 I just adapted it from a discipleship concept that I learned as a youth minister.
 (They used “sin” and “repentance” as the two decision points.)